TusharTechs/data-visualization-app/README.md

 ## Features

 - **Flavanoids Statistics:** Calculates mean, median, and mode of Flavanoids for each wine class.
-- **Gamma Statistics:** Calculates mean, median, and mode of a derived feature (Gamma) for each wine class.
+- **Gamma Statistics:** Calculates mean, median, and mode of Gamma for each wine class.
 - **Responsive Design:** The app is designed to be responsive, adapting to different screen sizes.

 ## Related Screenshots